-A mammogram is a low dose x-ray of breast tissue.
-The image that the mammogram produces can help detect problems with your breasts, such as cysts or cancer.
-Comparing past and current mammograms can also show changes in the breast tissue that could be a sign of very early breast cancer.
+A mammogram is a low dose x-ray of breast tissue used to detect breast cancer early.
 When used with physical examination of the breast, mammography has proven to be effective in saving lives.

 Who is at Risk for Breast Cancer?

 Both women and men can get breast cancer.
 Breast cancer is the second most common cancer in women in the US.
 It is also a leading cause of death from cancer.
 Men have a very small amount of breast tissue right under the nipple.
 While rare, men’s breast tissue can develop cancer, just like a woman's breast.

 You may be more likely to get breast cancer if you:

 - Have had breast cancer or some non-cancerous breast diseases